Headache types and causes

 Muscle Tension, Treatment and Prevention

-The author has historically suffered from migraines himself and treated other migraine sufferers for over 15 years and so is well aware of contributory factors.
+The author has historically suffered from migraines himself and treated other migraine sufferers for over 16 years and so is well aware of contributory factors.
 Based on the author's clinical experience, key factors include hydration levels, "stressors", and myofascial trigger points, even if specific research is limited.
 Often, treatment and prevention involve a combination of strategies to treat the symptoms and cause(s).
-Such a process requires effort from both the consumer and therapist.
-A good therapist can help educate the consumer on causal factors and prevention strategies.
+Such a process requires effort from both the patient and therapist.
+A good therapist can help educate the patient on causal factors and prevention strategies.
 Equally, soft tissue treatment can provide symptom relief in many cases of headache pain.
 However, treatment alone tends to treat the symptoms, hence the importance of following prevention advice.
-Chronic cases can require more work on the therapist and certainly the consumer.
-Typically, the passage of time in the case of chronic conditions leads to many soft tissue adaptations (see the related articles section).
+Chronic cases can require more work on the therapist and certainly the patient.
+Typically, the passage of time in the case of Persistent Pain conditions leads to many soft tissue adaptations (see the related articles section).
 This situation means more work is required to get tissues back to functioning normally again, and one area affects another (see the kinetic chain for a simple explanation or the Biotensegrity related article for more in depth view).

-Many manual therapy techniques can effectively treat many types of headaches, especially when combined with consumer education.
+Many manual therapy techniques can effectively treat many types of headaches, especially when combined with patient education.
 Many myofascial release (MFR) techniques can effectively treat trigger point pain.
 Some methods, such as dry needling (DN) or neuromuscular therapy (NMT), aim to treat trigger points.
 Other techniques, such as Gua Sha, do not specifically target trigger points but can be very effective with some types of headaches.
 Methods including positional release technique (PRT) and soft tissue release (STR) can also prove effective when dealing with trigger points and even muscle spasms.

 Myofascial Pain Relief - Treatment and Techniques